Updated December 2020

 Influencer Marketing: Blog Posts

 Blog posts are still popular and they will be for a long time.
-Here are some tips in building an audience and gaining website traffic immediately using Influencers as a driver.
+Here are some tips on building an audience and gaining website traffic immediately using Influencers as a driver.

 - Unique Topic – You should be well versed in your niche, this means you know where content is lacking online.
 What’s a question you would love to see answered?
 What type of a blog post would you bookmark and refer to later as a reference?
 If you come up with this topic (or many) you’re ready to move on.